Continually Updated Clinical Reference

 • Limit the risk for reinfarction or sudden death

-• Relieve cardiac symptoms,
+• Relieve cardiac symptoms

-Cardiac rehabilitation programs have been consistently shown to improve objective measures of exercise tolerance and psychosocial well being, without increasing the risk of significant complications.
+Cardiac rehabilitation programs have been consistently shown to improve objective measures of exercise tolerance and psychosocial well being without increasing the risk of significant complications.

 Utilization

-The Agency for Health Care Policy and Research (AHCPR); National Heart, Lung and Blood Institute (NHLBI); and the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) have recognized the wide variation in awareness and understanding of the role of cardiac rehabilitation among physicians, ancillary health care providers, third-party payers, and patients with heart disease.
-Only 11% of patients participate in rehabilitation programs following acute coronary events.
-In the past few years, fortunately, the participation in these programs has increased.
+In the past, it was found that only 11% of patients participated in such programs following an acute coronary event.
+However, there is evidence that participation has increased.
 Approximately 38% of US patients and 32% of Canadian patients with acute MI who were involved in the Global Utilization of Streptokinase and t-PA for Occluded Coronary Arteries (GUSTO) trial were enrolled in cardiac rehabilitation programs.

-Outcome measures
+Outcome Measures

-Current cardiac care has already reduced early acute coronary mortality so much so that further exercise training, as an "isolated" intervention, may not be able to cause significant reduction in the morbidity and mortality.
-Nonetheless, exercise training has the potential to act as a catalyst for promoting other aspects of rehabilitation, including risk factor modification through therapeutic lifestyle changes (TLC) and optimization of psychosocial support.
+Current cardiac care has already reduced early acute coronary mortality so much that further exercise training, as an "isolated" intervention, may not be able to cause significant reduction in the morbidity and mortality.
+[2] Nonetheless, exercise training has the potential to act as a catalyst for promoting other aspects of rehabilitation, including risk factor modification through therapeutic lifestyle changes (TLC) and optimization of psychosocial support.
 Therefore, the outcome measures of cardiac rehabilitation now include improvement in quality of life (QOL), such as the patient's perception of physical improvement, satisfaction with risk factor alteration, psychosocial adjustments in interpersonal roles, and potential for advancement at work commensurate with the patient's skills (rather than simply return to work).
+[3]

 Cardiac rehabilitation services are, therefore, an effective and safe intervention.
-These services are, undoubtedly, an essential component of the contemporary treatment of patients with multiple presentations of coronary heart disease and heart failure.
+These services are undoubtedly an essential component of the contemporary treatment of patients with multiple presentations of coronary heart disease and heart failure.

 History